Cadene/vqa.pytorch/README.md

 Our code has two external dependencies:

 - [VQA](https://github.com/Cadene/VQA) is used to evaluate results files on the valset with the OpendEnded accuracy,
-- [skip-thoughts.torch](https://github.com/Cadene/skip-thoughts.torch) is used to import pretrained GRUs and embeddings.
+- [skip-thoughts.torch](https://github.com/Cadene/skip-thoughts.torch) is used to import pretrained GRUs and embeddings,
+- [pretrained-models.pytorch](https://github.com/Cadene/pretrained-models.pytorch) is used to load pretrained convnets.

 ### Data

 Data will be automaticaly downloaded and preprocessed when needed.
-Links to data are stored in `vqa/datasets/vqa.py` and `vqa/datasets/coco.py`.
+Links to data are stored in `vqa/datasets/vqa.py`, `vqa/datasets/coco.py` and `vqa/datasets/vgenome.py`.

 ## Reproducing results on VQA 1.0

 ### Features

 As we first developped on Lua/Torch7, we used the features of [ResNet-152 pretrained with Torch7](https://github.com/facebook/fb.resnet.torch).
-We plan to port the model in pytorch as well.
-Meanwhile, you can download the features as following:
+We ported the pretrained resnet152 trained with Torch7 in pytorch in the v2.0 release.
+We will provide all the extracted features soon.
+Meanwhile, you can download the coco features as following:

 ```
 mkdir -p data/coco/extract/arch,fbresnet152torch